pa2si/my-latin-event/README.md

 To do:

-- rename tagline into subtitle
-- implement eventDateTimeEnd TimePicker. can be empty
-- implement restrictions in datePicker. cant select date in the past!
+- check the TODO extension
 - continue with create event form
-- add edit button when creator or admin next to the delete button (admin view) (for event slug)
 - put profile component from salsa calendar in the menu
 - implement a section where i can see my calender with all my events
 - implement a follow creator action and section where i can see all events from the followed creator

 WHATS DONE IN VERSIONS

+v 0.1.20

+- EventEndDateTimePicker implemented, also in db
+- subtitles in NameAndSubtitle can now be edited
+- when the checkbox add-subtitle is unchecked it sends empty string to db

 v 0.1.19